Bone Count: 30+

 The doctor's pretty cool about it (the fact that I was on a motorcycle usually sends a doctor off the deep end with the "those things will kill you" speech).
 Says he'll have to send me to a orthopedic surgeon just to be safe and puts me in this HORRIBLE plaster splint thing that wraps around my arm, elbow and hand.
 This leads to two TOTALLY sleepless nights.

-I get to the orthopod on Thursday and what a cool doc!
-Walks in, looks at the x-ray (which I tried to scan so I could post them here - but it wouldn't work) and says "You have a night stick fracture - no displacement, no misalignment."
+I get to the orthopedic surgeon on Thursday and what a cool doc!
+He walks in, looks at the x-ray (which I tried to scan so I could post them here - but it wouldn't work) and says "You have a night stick fracture - no displacement, no misalignment."

 "What's a night stick fracture?"
 I ask.